BUDDYWORKS-VR/poses-extension/README.md

 # Dependencies:
 - VRCFury
+- (optional) GoGo Loco for the GGL Variant.

 # Installation:
 1. Add the Prefab to your scene via the Unity Toolbar.
 "BUDDYWORKS -> Poses Extension -> Spawn Prefab"